Team-One-Pos-Tech/SnackHub/README.md

 ### Using Docker Compose

-For a simpler setup, `navigate to the solutions root folder in your terminal and execute`:
+For a simpler setup, `navigate to the folder /deploy at solutions root folder in your terminal and execute`:

 ```sh
 docker compose up -d